Dashboard

 On the right side, 5 buttons are available:

-• Stop button stops all the processes handled by Supervisor in this Supvisors instance ;
+stops all the processes handled by Supervisor in the Supvisors instance using a

 Processes Section